lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 For testing this, watch the Nginx error log and change the URL of the service with requests to location */httpbin/url* like in the previous example.

-# C plugins with low level access to the Nginx request object
+# C plugins with low level access to Nginx objects

 Serialized pointer to the Nginx *request object* is accessible via a special variable *\_r\_ptr*.
 Haskell handlers have no benefit from this because they do